Assets in Software Engineering: What are they after all?: Assets in Software-Intensive Products and Services

+\begin{enumerate}[i] \item ``The concept of TD was initially coined by Ward Cunningham with a focus on coding activities [..] and this, in some way, may have influenced the initial directions of research in the area.~\cite{rios2018tertiary}'' \item ``There is already a great amount of work that investigates the quality of software from indicators collected from the source code of the projects.
+Tools already available for this purpose may have been used as the starting point of the research community to analyse how debt can affect software projects.~\cite{rios2018tertiary}'' \item ``The types of debt related to the code (architecture, design, code, defect, test) tend to cause effects that can be felt more quickly by the development team.~\cite{rios2018tertiary}'' \end{enumerate}

 The degradation of certain assets, e.g., code, has been widely studied \cite{rios2018tertiary}.
-Such assets are more tangible, and we can measure them to see how much they are deviating from the --- often academic --- gold standard.
+Such assets are more tangible and we can measure them to see how much they are deviating from the ---often purely academic--- gold standard.

-We define degradation as the loss of value that an asset suffers from due to intentional or unintentional decisions caused by technical or non-technical manipulation of the asset, or associated assets, during all stages of the product's life-cycle.
-All assets can degrade, which will affect their \textit{value} --- for example their usability~\cite{khurum2013software} --- in different ways.
+We define degradation as the loss of value that an asset suffers due to intentional or unintentional decisions caused by technical or non-technical manipulation of the asset, or associated assets, during all stages of the product life-cycle.
+All assets can degrade, which will affect their \textit{value} ---for example, their usability~\cite{khurum2013software}--- in different ways.

-We have defined three different types of degradation.
-This classification was created as a result of discussions in a series of workshops with companies like Ericsson, Fortnox, Qtema, Time People Group, and Volvo CE, as part of the rethought.se project.
+We define three different types of degradation.\footnote{Fowler presents a similar classification for the debt metaphor at \url{https://martinfowler.com/bliki/TechnicalDebtQuadrant.html}} This classification was created as a result of discussions in a series of workshops with our industrial partner companies working on product development, including, for instance, Ericsson and Volvo CE, as part of a long-term academia-industry collaboration (\url{rethought.se}).
 We classify degradation as \textit{Deliberate}, \textit{Unintentional}, and \textit{Entropy}: